 Tensions still simmer

-Since the abolition of apartheid nearly a million Whites have left South Africa.
+Since the abolition of apartheid, nearly a million Whites have left South Africa.
 They blame violent crime and affirmative action that makes it tough for Caucasians to find work.
 Some also cling to their supremacist views.
 On the other hand, in some areas, impoverished residents commit crimes of opportunity if you flaunt wealth.
-Crime and violence also plagues slums to this day.
+Crime and violence also plague slums to this day.

 Sports was once a major problem.
 Then it became the answer.

 FIFA welcomed SAFA to the world stage the next summer.
-By 1995, apartheid was over and Nelson Mandela found a way to return the favour.
-He boisterously celebrated the country’s mainly white rugby team to win the Rugby World Cup.
+By 1995, apartheid was over, and Nelson Mandela found a way to return the favour.
+He boisterously celebrated the country’s mainly white rugby team winning the Rugby World Cup.
 If this sounds familiar, it was the plot of Invictus starring Morgan Freeman as the newly elected president.

 This post just scrapes the surface of what apartheid entailed.
 Why not read Nelson Mandela’s beloved autobiography, Long Walk to Freedom.
 For a look at the new challenges that simmer post-apartheid, check out Midlands by gay writer Jonny Steinberg.
 He intended to dissect the recent murder of a white farmer.
 Instead, he stumbled upon a simmering frontier battle.